VC-Inspector: Advancing Reference-free Evaluation of Video Captions with Factual Analysis: Experiments

-We conduct ablation studies on {\tt VC-Inspector} components on the VATEX-Eval benchmark: \paragraph{Data synthesis strategies.} Since both objects and actions are informative factual elements for a video, grounding the evaluator in factual understanding requires instructing the model to identify errors in these components.
-To this end, during the data generation process (outlined in section~\ref{sec:data_creation}), we systematically altered both elements in ground truth captions to create pseudo captions for training.
+Since both objects and actions are key factual elements in video captions, grounding the evaluator in factual understanding requires instructing the model to identify errors in these components.
+To this end, we systematically altered both elements in ground truth captions during data generation to create pseudo captions for training.
 In this section, we ablate the impact of modifying these elements in the ActivityNet training set by evaluating three variants: i) Changing objects only, ii) Changing actions only, and iii) Changing both.
-As shown in Table~\ref{tab:ablation_data_syn}, all variants achieve strong alignment with human ratings compared to EMScore.
+As shown in \cref{tab:ablation_data_syn}, all variants exhibit strong alignment with human ratings compared to EMScore~\cite{shi_emscore_2022}.
 However, the variant that alters both objects and actions yields the best performance.
-These results highlight the importance of both factual elements, object and action, in capturing the context of video content for caption evaluation.
+These results underscore the importance of both factual elements, objects and actions, for capturing video context in caption evaluation.
 They also demonstrate the robustness and generalization of the proposed paradigm across different factual errors.